 Sales to international customers do not include bulk CLAVE products sold to Hospira in the U.S., but used in I.V. products manufactured by Hospira and exported.
 Those sales are included in sales to medical product manufacturers.
-Other sales to Hospira for destinations outside the U.S. are included in sales to international customers.
+Other sales to Hospira for destinations outside the U.S. are included in sales to international customers, unless otherwise noted.

 Quarter-to-quarter comparisons: We present summarized income statement data in Item 1.
 Financial Statements.
-The following table shows, for the year 2006 and the first quarter of 2007 and 2006, the percentages of each income statement caption in relation to revenues.
+The following table shows, for the year 2006, the second quarters of 2007 and 2006 and the first six months of 2007 and 2006, the percentages of each income statement caption in relation to revenues.